 Bierkeller, 6 Thomas Steers Way, L1 8LW

-Sports fans won’t miss a game as both PINS Social Club’s bar and their Summer in the Square pop-up at Exchange Flags will be showing all the matches.
-Plus, the outdoor pop-up will be making an exception on opening hours in order to show the England Euros games on June 22 and July 6.
+Sports fans won’t miss a game as both PINS Social Club’s bar will be showing all the matches.
+Plus, the outdoor pop-up will be making an exception on opening hours in order to show the England Six Nations games.
 Summer in the Square will also feature drinks packages, which include cocktails, sharers, draught, bottles and cans, wine, champagne, as well as soft drinks.
 At their Duke Street bar, all screenings will take place in Rocco’s Games Room and there will be additional screens for the England matches in their Ping Pong Room.
+You can book your table here.

 PINS Social Club, 45 – 61 Duke Street, L1 5AP